bunuelo/funk2/som-2009/lab1/lab1.md

 Equation 3 uses the results of equation 2 and is a convoluted (logical) way of saying "only one block can be in the gripper at once", ruling out all interpretations of models where there there are two distinct constant symbols that have the `inGripper/1` property simultaneously.

-A representation of the world would be:
+A FOL representation of one state of blocks world looks like:

 		on(red-block,table)
 		on(blue-block,table)